cathal1990/cathal1990/README.md

 *   🌍  I'm based in Dublin, Ireland
 *   🖥️  See my portfolio at *WIP*
 *   ✉️  You can contact me at [cathal1990@gmail.com](mailto:cathal1990@gmail.com)
-*   🧠  I'm currently learning RUST and TensorFlow.js
+*   🧠  I'm currently learning AWS Cloud Practitioner Certification and TypeScript

 ### Skills
 <p align="left">